 Servicers define completeness according to their own document checklists.
 These checklists typically include two to three months of pay stubs, two years of federal tax returns, two to three months of bank statements for all accounts, a written hardship letter, a monthly income and expense summary, and documentation of any additional income sources.
 Missing one document — even a minor one — means the application is incomplete, does not trigger dual tracking protections, and does not stop the foreclosure from advancing.

-This is why DIY modification attempts in Michigan fail so frequently.
+This is why self-filed modification attempts in Michigan fail so frequently.
 Homeowners submit what they believe is a complete application.
 The servicer requests additional documents.
 The homeowner resubmits.
 The servicer requests more.
 Meanwhile, the publication notice has been filed and the sale date is set.
 The modification application is technically "under review" but the dual tracking protections never triggered because the original submission was never treated as complete.

 Professional preparation of the modification application package — ensuring every required document is gathered, current, and submitted in the correct format — is the difference between triggering the protections and going through the motions while the clock runs out.